gvwilson/thirdbit/src/fiction/iffy/index.md

 He nodded at the case next to her feet.
 "Are you okay to carry that a bit further?"

-Iffy crossed her arms in unconscious imitation of the *Taroona*'s captain and raised an eyebrow.
+Iffy crossed her arms in unconscious imitation of the *Taroona*'s crewwoman and raised an eyebrow.

 Wales smiled briefly.